Find out how introducing self-service HR software could improve your ability to hire, train and manage staff

 HR self-service functionality can make a significant difference to the efficiency of L&D management, not least by imposing controls on the authorisation process through automated workflows.

 But the potential benefits extend beyond process control.
 Giving staff and line managers access to training libraries and course outlines via a learning management system (LMS) often improves the chances of matching real need to supply, ensuring better use of training budgets.

 Self-service also makes it easier to connect training administration with performance appraisals – tying together two disciplines that are closely associated in principle, but which can be poorly connected in practice.

 Manual performance management processes tend to be front-loaded; a training request may be triggered after an appraisal, for example, but administrative delays and high workloads may mean that development programmes are not implemented fully.
 Introducing an online performance management system that enables you to log appraisal data and supporting information online – and set up automatic reminders for next steps – makes it more likely that line managers and staff alike will complete required actions.

 3. Holiday and absence management

 Self-service applications make it much easier for staff and managers to log, view and monitor sickness absence.
 This means absence data will be more accurate, which is crucial for managing long-term absence and putting in place appropriate wellbeing support and interventions for affected staff members.

-The software will also enable employees to track and book their annual leave, and managers to approve holiday requests and see their team’s calendar of availability.
+The software will also enable employees to track and book their annual leave, and managers to approve holiday requests and see their team’s availability.

 4. A tool for flexible working